cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 functions.
 This leads to a reduction of the maximum input length that is available for the inputs `psk`, `pskID`, `info`, `exporter_context`.
-The following table lists the maximum allowed lengths of these fields for the KDFs defined in this document, in bytes:
+The following table lists the maximum allowed lengths of these fields for the KDFs defined in this document, as inclusive bounds in bytes:

 | Input            | HKDF-SHA256  | HKDF-SHA384   | HKDF-SHA512   |
 |:-----------------|:-------------|:--------------|:--------------|